In this modern, rushed, sensory-dense and outcome-focused world, our brains are being forced to work in ways they never

 Q: I don't think I have enough time.

 This isn't another course you need to complete.
 The Brain Care Café will be a place you come to decompress while you learn regulatory strategies and support your brain to function at its best.
 You do not need to move through the content at a set pace, but it will be there for you to access when you are ready.

 Q: I'm not on Facebook.

 You can join us anyway!
 The Brain Care Café will be hosted on Facebook, and that’s where our conversations are happening.
 But all of the strategies, musical massages and guest interviews will be available in the online portal – you’ll receive access once you've joined.

 Q: Am I locked in?

 No - the Café is a subscription (renewing monthly, quarterly, or yearly) and you can cancel anytime.
 BONUS: The pricing level you sign up for now is a lifetime price, for as long as you wish to stay in The Brain Care Café.

 neurologic music therapist / brain care specialist / 2016 amp tomorrow maker / mother

-Allison Davies RMT, received a Bachelor of Music and Bachelor of Teaching from the University of New England (2003) and a Master of Music Therapy from the University of Queensland (2005) before training with the Academy of Neurologic Music Therapy in 2016.
+Allison holds a Bachelor of Music and Bachelor of Teaching (University of New England, 2003), a Master of Music Therapy (University of Queensland, 2005) and Neurologic Music Therapy training (Academy of Neurologic Music Therapy, 2016).

-She is registered with the Australian Music Therapy Association and has been in private practice in Tasmania, Aus, since 2007, working predominantly across the areas of early childhood intervention, mental health, neural-rehabilitation and aged care.
+She is registered with the Australian Music Therapy Association and World Federation of Music Therapy and has worked in private practice since 2007, predominantly across the areas of early childhood, adolescent mental health, youth justice, neuro-rehabilitation and aged, dementia and palliative care.

 In 2016 Allison was named a ‘National AMP Tomorrow Maker’ for her contribution to supporting Australian families through her 2 day workshop, Brains = Behaviours, which is now offered as a 10 week eCourse.
 In 2018 she created The Brain Care Café, an online membership for adults aiming to self-regulate through therapeutic music experiences.

-Allison lives in regional Tasmania, with her husband and 2 children, where she enjoys the beach, the bush and baths.
+She lives in the rainforest of regional Tasmania, with her husband and 2 children, where she enjoys the beach, the bush and baths.